-Ulster Wildlife Trust Limited is a private company lim have share capital.
-Each of the members is liable to co the assets of the company in the event of liquidation.
+Ulster Wildlife Trust Limited is a private company limited by guarantee and consequently does not have share capital.
+Each of the members is liable to contribute an amount not exceeding £1 towards the assets of the company in the event of liquidation.